Quits Rate

 Disadvantages and Limitations

-1. **Lag Time:** JOLTS data is released with a one-month lag (e.g., December data released in February), making it less timely than the monthly jobs report (NFP).
-2. **Voluntary Only:** It does not capture involuntary job losses (layoffs/discharges), which are tracked separately.
-3. **Survey Size:** The sample size is smaller than the household survey used for the unemployment rate, potentially leading to higher volatility in the data.
+1. Lag Time: JOLTS data is released with a one-month lag compared to the Non-Farm Payrolls (NFP) report, making it slightly "stale" by the time it reaches the public.
+2. Voluntary Only: It does not capture involuntary job losses (layoffs/discharges), which are tracked separately.
+To get a full picture, one must look at "Total Separations."
+3. Survey Size: The JOLTS sample size is smaller than the household survey used for the unemployment rate, which can lead to larger revisions and more volatility in the monthly data.
+4. Doesn't Show Destination: The rate tells us people are leaving, but not *where* they are going—whether they are taking new jobs, starting businesses, or leaving the workforce entirely.

 Common Beginner Mistakes